-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

-Richard Branson was long a force to be reckoned with in the booming private space business.
+(Bloomberg) — Richard Branson was long a force to be reckoned with in the booming private space business.

-The British serial entrepreneur beat fellow billionaire Jeff Bezos to the first cosmic tourist trip with his Virgin Galactic venture.
-Branson’s second space foray, Virgin Orbit, strapped rockets under the wing of a Boeing 747-400 jumbo jet to launch satellites on their flight path, complete with mission monikers like “Start Me Up” that reflect his distinctive blend of business and bravado.

 But following a serious misstep in January, when Virgin Orbit’s quest for the first-ever launch from the UK failed because of a technical malfunction, the once high-flying enterprise is on the brink.